How do you know what to teach your child?

 Some styles of homeschooling don’t need a scope-and-sequence plan.

 Those of us in the middle, with our variations of eclectic homeschooling, should probably have some kind of overarching plan in place.
-Whether you use the World Book one referenced above, or one from the all-in-one curriculums and substitute your own materials, or if you, like me, create one for yourself, having one is a starting point for your planning each year.
+Whether you use the World Book one referenced above, or one from the all-in-one curriculum and substitute your own materials — or if you, like me, create one for yourself — having one is a starting point for your planning each year.

-First, consider the various areas of study: mathematics, language arts, fine arts, science, history, health and life skills, physical education, and if you’re Christian, Bible studies.
+First, consider the various areas of study: mathematics, language arts, fine arts, science, history, health and life skills, physical education, and if you’re religious, religious studies.
 Then break each subject down by grade/age/year level, and list the topics or skills that need to be learned in that level.

 You can do the same thing for every subject area that involves skills.

 Language arts is a broad subject category with sub-categories of penmanship, literature, reading, phonics, spelling, grammar, composition and vocabulary.
 Not all sub-categories are taught every year.
-You would need to teach phonics and reading before starting spelling and literature.
+You would need to teach phonics, sight words and reading before starting spelling and literature.
 But since it’s skill-based, you can work backwards in each subcategory until you have your levels of skills.

 Content subjects scope-and-sequences are easy to make.